Alanaktion/mytube/README.md

 The application provides a GraphQL API for accessing data in the archive.
 An example implementation of an API client is the [Expo-based mobile app](https://github.com/Alanaktion/mytube-exbo).
 Most access is not limited to authenticated users, but user-specific functionality will require a valid OAuth bearer token.

-This includes a [GraphiQL](https://github.com/graphql/graphiql) web interface for querying the API, available at the `/graphiql` path.
-This can be disabled by setting the `ENABLE_GRAPHIQL` environment variable to false.

 ### Examples

 This example gets recent videos with some basic metadata, including the channel.
 The `page` argument is optional.